-How to Pump While Traveling (Step-by-Step)
+Pumping While Traveling (Step-by-Step)

-1. Choose the Right Pump for the Job
+1. Choose the Right Pump

-2. Choose Your Milk Storage Method
+2. Pick Your Milk Storage Method

-If you’re traveling by air, skip the dry ice and use a small cooler and ice packs.
+For air travel, skip the dry ice and use a small cooler and ice packs.
 If you’re going to be gone for three weeks, consider mailing batches of breast milk home throughout your stay.